Dr. Ashley Dayer (she/her)

 Associate Professor

-Dr. Dayer is actively engaged in bird conservation, serving on the North American Bird Conservation Initiative Private Lands Subcommittee and Human Dimensions Subcommittee.
+Dr. Dayer is actively engaged in bird conservation, serving on Road to Recovery of North America’s Birds leadership team.
 Additionally, her Lab is home to the National Bird Conservation Social Science Coordinator – a partner-sponsored position to serve the bird conservation community in meaningful integration of social science.
 Dayer also sits on the Atlantic Flyway Shorebird Initiative Human Activities committee.
+She is also an Elective Member of the American Ornithological Society.

 Committed to conservation, Dr. Dayer’s work experience in wildlife conservation is extensive.
 During and after college she worked in marine and wildlife biology positions on both coasts of the United States and Canada.
 Her environmental education and human dimensions interests developed from observing unaddressed conservation challenges for the wildlife that she studied.
 After completing her MS, Ashley served as the Education and Outreach Director for Klamath Bird Observatory.
 While working on her PhD and following it, Dayer worked at Cornell Lab of Ornithology as a Conservation Social Scientist.
 On the side, she ran her own strategic conservation consulting firm, aiding clients (six bird habitat joint ventures, NGOs, and academic institutions) interested in engaging people for conservation outcomes.
 She also served for three years as a Visiting Assistant Professor at SUNY – Environmental Science and Forestry before leaving the Finger Lakes of New York for her current position in Virginia.